[TOC]

 Limits and Capabilities of Prompt Template:

-sought to define the term ācomplexā in relation to prompt templates used with different Mistral models.
+@The Ledger Luminarysought to define the term ācomplexā in relation to prompt templates used with different Mistral models.
 They stated that their custom prompt template gives comparable results between small and medium models, with a slight preference toward the medium model due to its higher quality output. -

 AirLLM for 70B Models:

-introduced a GitHub repository for AirLLM, a project that aims to run 70B models with 4GB VRAM (link to repository).
-However,@peasantry ā
+@unskillessintroduced a GitHub repository for AirLLM, a project that aims to run 70B models with 4GB VRAM (link to repository).
+However,@peasantry āfound the application to be slow and expressed concerns about the potential risk of malware. -

 Free Chat UIs for Mistral API:

-suggested sillytavern, which recently added support for the Mistral API. -
+@mka79asked for recommendations for free Chat UIs compatible with the Mistral API.@fayironsuggested sillytavern, which recently added support for the Mistral API. -

 Improving Microchain Open-Source Project:

-has been enhancing the open-source project Microchain by adding Mistral support, better metrics for token usage and optimizing agents to carry out tasks as intended (link to repository). -
+@.tanuj.has been enhancing the open-source project Microchain by adding Mistral support, better metrics for token usage and optimizing agents to carry out tasks as intended (link to repository). -

 Suggestions for System Setup: In response to

-proposed using multiple 3090ās for value.
+@aldt440ās query about recommended system setups,@orabazesproposed using multiple 3090ās for value.
 However, for inference with the 7B Mistral model, they mentioned that minimal system requirements would be sufficient.

 Link mentioned: Anima/air_llm at main Ā· lyogavin/Anima: 33B Chinese LLM, DPO QLORA, 100K context, AirLLM 70B inference with single 4GB GPU - lyogavin/Anima